-Other social risks in terms of customer relations or change in consumer preferences, which are generally relevant for the banking industry, are less important for KommuneKredit, given that the issuer does not engage in retail activities.
+We also regard the coronavirus outbreak as a social risk under our ESG framework, given the substantial implications for public health and safety.
+Other social risks in terms of customer relations or changes in consumer preferences, which are generally relevant for the banking industry, are less important for KommuneKredit, given that the institution does not engage in retail activities.
 See our Social risks Social heatmap for further information.